-Iraq army seizes key Mosul bridge in ISIS battle
+Iraq army seizes key Mosul bridge in ISIS battle | CNN

-While all five bridges linking the government-held eastern Mosul to the western part have been destroyed, the takeover of the Fourth Bridge will allow Iraqi forces to lay a ramp over the broken part and open a supply route from east.
+While all five bridges linking the government-held eastern Mosul to the western part have been destroyed, the takeover of the fourth bridge will allow Iraqi forces to lay a ramp over the broken part and open a supply route from the east.

-"The Rapid Response Forces of the Iraqi Federal Police completely liberated al-Jawsaq neighborhood and control the Fourth bridge...
-Iraqi flags are now raised on buildings, and heavy casualties were inflicted on ISIS," Lt.
-General Abdel Amir Rasheed Yarallah of the Joint Operations Command said Monday.
+“The Rapid Response Forces of the Iraqi Federal Police completely liberated al-Jawsaq neighborhood and control the fourth bridge… Iraqi flags are now raised on buildings, and heavy casualties were inflicted on ISIS,” Lt.
+Gen. Abdel Amir Rasheed Yarallah of the Joint Operations Command said Monday.

 Government forces retook the eastern bank from ISIS a month ago, completing a key phase in an offensive on Mosul that began on October.

-The battle to take over west Mosul, where about 750,000 people are believed to be living, has proved to be challenging.
-The narrow, densely-populated streets there makes the impact of heavy weaponry deadly and indiscriminate, and access to aid difficult.
+The battle to take back west Mosul, where about 750,000 people are believed to be living, has proved to be challenging.
+The narrow, densely populated streets there make the impact of heavy weaponry deadly and indiscriminate, and access to aid difficult.

-The United Nations' food agency said accounts by residents in west Mosul were very alarming.
+The United Nations food agency said accounts by residents in west Mosul were very alarming.

 “Through telephone interviews, many distressed families said that food was unaffordable, while others said they could not access food at all,” the WFP’s Iraq chief Sally Haydock said.
 “Due to increased fighting, people are afraid to leave their homes, making it even more difficult to search for essential food items.”